inasafe/inasafe-doc/docs/source/developer-docs/impact_function_tutorial.rst

 * Earthquake ground shaking
 * Glp10ag (Population for Indonesia)
-* You can also use the qgis project indonesia_earthquake_scenarios inside the insasfe data directory
+* You can also use the qgis project indonesia_earthquake_scenarios inside the
+  |project_name| data directory

 Using the indonesia_earthquake_scenarios

 * Select an earth quake layer and the population data